mondweep/university-pitch/social-media-post/7-nov-25-LI-post-tech-exec.md

 I just completed a proof-of-concept that transforms how content finds its audience—and the results are remarkable.

-**🎯 The Business Challenge**
+**🎯 Background and a hypothetical Business Challenge**

-London Business School has exceptional content: world-class faculty research, program information, thought leadership, alumni stories.
-But like most complex organizations:
+Last Friday, Dinis Cruz and I met at London Business School.
+We had met to bounce off ideas to innovate using the Agentic AI realms we have been exploring.
+In particular, my interest was the Graph based knowledge architecture that Dinis has been championing.
+I proposed that why don't we try and apply that to London Business School.
+A globally top ranked institution, it  has exceptional content: world-class faculty research, program information, thought leadership, alumni stories.
+But like most complex organisations and as I can relay from my own experiences (of being an alumni) that:

-• Prospective students waste time searching for relevant programs
+• Prospective students likely waste time searching for relevant programs
 • Executives miss high-value executive education content
 • Alumni can't easily discover networking opportunities
-• Content teams lack data to optimize their strategy
+• Content teams lack data to optimise their strategy

-**Lost engagement = lost revenue.**
+**Lost engagement = lost opportunity to create value.**

 **🚀 The Solution: Semantic Content Intelligence**

+Dinis and I recorded our raw thoughts and ideas that shaped into a Product Requirements Document (PRD).
+Dinis further refined it the next day and then I took over reviewing it and creating a detailed phased implementation plan.

-We built a **multi-stage AI enrichment pipeline** that automatically:
+The direction shaped into a **multi-stage AI enrichment pipeline** that automatically:

 1. **Understands content semantically** (not just keywords)
 2. **Maps relationships** between topics, programs, and personas
 3. **Predicts relevance** for different audience segments
 4. **Delivers personalized pathways** to conversion

+Over this week, I went into a build and test phase during my free time.

-**📊 Concrete Results (3-Week Build)**
+**📊 Concrete Results**

-• **3,963 content pieces** automatically analyzed and categorized
+• **3,963 content pieces** automatically analysed and categorised
 • **26 semantic topics** extracted and mapped
 • **5 distinct persona profiles** with content targeting
 • **Multi-signal similarity engine** (embeddings + topics + entities)
-• **Production-ready at $14 total cost** for full semantic analysis
+• **Circa $14 total cost** for full semantic analysis

 **💰 Business Impact Metrics**